-A gallbladder surgery claim seeks compensation for low-standard surgery on your gallbladder.
+A gallbladder surgery claim seeks compensation for low-standard surgery on your gall bladder.
 Gallbladder surgery is straightforward, but when it goes wrong, the medical negligence causes ill health and can be life-threatening.

 Gallbladder surgery, laparoscopic cholecystectomy, usually involves removing it to solve the painful problem of gallstones.
-You may also undergo gallbladder surgery after a cancer diagnosis and for other reasons.
+You may also undergo gall bladder surgery after a cancer diagnosis and for other reasons.

 Gallbladder surgery is a common procedure, with around 60,000 people undergoing it annually through the NHS.
 When gallbladder surgery goes wrong, and about 600 do each year, you will have a gallbladder surgery claim.